Tips and tricks from a developer’s experience that you can apply to make your own Linx solution cleaner and easier to maintain and understand.

 3. Pick one word for the same concept

 When working in a large solution, you will likely have many instances where you are doing the same kind of thing, such as getting values or deleting something.
 You might choose words like get and delete, but someone else might use retrieve and remove.
-This will cause inconsistencies in the solution, and also make searching a little more difficult.
+This will cause inconsistencies in the solution and make searching a little more complicated.
 Pick one word for the same concept and stick with it throughout the solution.

 - Break a big process down into smaller, logical processes